uspki/policies/certificate-policy.md

 **Certificate Revocation List**: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.

+**Certificate System**: A system used by a CA or Delegated Third Party to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.

+**Certificate System Component**: A individual element of a larger Certificate System used to process, approve issuance of, or store certificates or certificate status information.
+This includes the database, database server, storage devices, certificate hosting services, registration authority systems, and any other element used in certficiate management.

 **Certification Authority**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
 The term applies equally to both Roots CAs and Subordinate CAs.

 **Certification Practice Statement**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.